-Most animals, including humans, might have a little lumps here and there that are not significant and do not represent a health risk
+Most animals, including humans, might have a little lump here and there that are not significant and do not represent a health risk.

 Cockatiels can have abscesses.
 An abscess is a collection of pus caused by a bacterial or fungus infection and is potentially dangerous.
 Veterinarian attention is required or the infection can spread to the rest of the body.